nik-ves/Huddle-landing-page/README.md

-# Frontend Mentor - Huddle landing page with alternating feature blocks
+# Huddle landing page with alternating feature blocks

+This is HTML and CSS practice site #1.
+I will be doing more of them with increased difficulty.